dfrappart/Terra-AZAKSLab/readme.md

-#This template deploys the based environment for MS Experience Demo
+#This template is my base for AKS test such as AKS deplyment, AAD integration and other cool stuff